Thesis Topic: Black hole accretion versus star burst episodes: what is the engine of powerful active galaxies?

 External supervisors: Luigi Spinoglio (IAPS-INAF, Rome, Italy), Kalliopi Dasya (OBSPM, Paris-Meudon, France), Matt Malkan (UCLA, CA, USA), Miguel Pereira-Santaella (IAPS-INAF, Rome, Italy)

-The recent observations of the Herschel Space Observatory have improved our view of the far-IR emission of local active galaxies.
+The recent observations of the Herschel Space Observatory have improved our view of the far-infrared emission of powerful infrared-bright local galaxies.

 Herschel imaging and spectroscopic data, together with other measurements at lower and higher frequencies (including Spitzer, AKARI, ALMA and IRAM submillimeter/mm ground-based data) allow us to built the detailed continuum spectral energy distributions (SED), as well as the atomic and molecular spectra of samples of local active galaxies.

-The aim of this research project is to understand the emission mechanism(s) in powerful infrared-bright galaxies:
+The aim of this research project is to understand the emission mechanism(s) in these active galaxies:

 how much power is ultimately due to accretion onto supermassive black holes and how much is due to star formation processes ?